- Approx Cost:

 - Course Outline:

-- Three day (two night) field trip to Mt Cook National Park researching tourism and the different vegetation patterns (altitudinal zonation) due to the variations in the interaction of the natural elements in the South Island High Country.
-Includes a walk through the Tasman Glacier moraine and an optional boat trip to the ice-face of the glacier.
+- Three day (two night) field trip to Aoraki Mt Cook National Park researching different vegetation patterns (altitudinal zonation) due to the variations in the interaction of the natural elements in the South Island High Country.
+Includes a walk in the Hooker Valley, Governor's Bush Track and Red Tarns.
+An optional boat trip to the ice-face of the Tasman glacier is available for all students.

 - Predator Free 2050 is an ambitious goal to rid New Zealand of the most damaging introduced predators that threaten our country.
 Students will research how well communities, iwi, experts, businesses, government and non-government organisations and individuals are all working together to achieve this.
 Case study on the survival of the Tahr.